ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 for parallelism inside, or whether it uses an LP64 (32-bit `int`) or ILP64 (64-bit `int`) interface.
 In the best case, getting these wrong could cause link-time errors.
-Use of the wrong interface through `extern` declarations could cause run-time errors.
+Use of the wrong interface through `extern "C"` declarations could cause run-time errors.

 Some developers only need to support one platform, so they rarely need to figure out how to link to the BLAS.
 Other developers need to